Third Punic War: Aftermath

 Rome was determined that the city of Carthage remain in ruins.
 The Senate despatched a ten-man commission and Scipio was ordered to carry out further demolitions.
 A curse was placed on anyone who might attempt to resettle the site in the future.
 The former site of the city was confiscated as ager publicus, public land.
 Scipio celebrated a triumph and took the agnomen "Africanus", as had his adoptive grandfather.
 Hasdrubal's fate is not known, although he had surrendered on the promise of a retirement to an Italian estate.
 The formerly Carthaginian territories were annexed by Rome and reconstituted to become the Roman province of Africa, with Utica as its capital.
 The province became a major source of grain and other food.

 The Punic cities which had stood by Carthage to the end were forfeit to Rome as ager publicus, or, as in the case of Bizerte, were destroyed.
 Surviving cities were permitted to retain at least elements of their traditional system of government and culture.
 The Romans did not interfere in the locals' private lives and Punic culture, language and religion survived, and is known to modern scholars as "Neo-Punic civilization".
 The Punic language continued to be spoken in north Africa until the 7th century AD.

 In 123 BC a reformist faction in Rome led by Gaius Gracchus was eager to redistribute land, including publicly held land.
 This included the site of Carthage and a controversial law was passed ordering the establishment of a new settlement there, called Junonia.
 Conservatives argued against the law and after its passage spread rumours that markers delimitating the new settlement had been dug up by wolves – a very poor omen.
 These rumours, and other political machinations, caused the plan to be scrapped.
 In 111 BC legislation repeated the injunction against any resettlement.
 A century after the war, Julius Caesar planned to rebuild Carthage as a Roman city, but little work was done.
 Augustus revived the concept in 29 BC and brought the plan to completion.
 Roman Carthage had become one of the main cities of Roman Africa by the time of the Empire.

-Rome still exists as the capital of Italy; the ruins of Carthage lie 16 km east of modern Tunis on the North African coast.
+Rome still exists as the capital of Italy; the ruins of Carthage lie 16 km east of modern Tunis on the North African coast; the modern town is a suburb of Tunis and the site of the Tunisian Presidential Palace.
 A symbolic peace treaty was signed by Ugo Vetere and Chedli Klibi, the mayors of Rome and modern Carthage, respectively, on 5 February 1985; 2,131 years after the war ended.
-As of 2020 the modern settlement of Carthage was a district of the city of Tunis.